 5.2 Travel elements before and after the expedition

 Your travel with Operation Wallacea may involve using multiple suppliers.
-Our suppliers may need to cancel or amend your reservation details.
-We will ensure that you are promptly notified of any significant changes, but cannot accept responsibility for costs associated with travel delays caused by third parties (such as flight delays or airline schedule changes) over and above the cover limits on the insurance policy provided as part of your booking.
+Our suppliers, who provide the travel elements of your package, may need to cancel or amend your reservation details.
+We will ensure that you are promptly notified of any significant changes, but cannot accept responsibility for costs associated with travel delays caused by third parties (such as flight delays or airline schedule changes) – these would be the subject of an insurance claim to your insurers.

 If we or any of our suppliers make a minor change to your confirmed booking or the travel elements surrounding the expedition, we will make reasonable efforts to inform you as soon as possible if there is time before your departure but we will have no liability to you.
 Examples of minor changes include alteration of travel arrangements by less than 12 hours, changes to transport methods, change of accommodation to another of the same or higher standard and changes of carriers.

 5.3 Significant changes and cancellation

 Occasionally, we or our suppliers may have to make a significant change to your confirmed booking.
 Examples of significant changes include the following, when made before departure:

 - A change of the accommodation to that of a significantly lower standard or classification for the whole or a significant part of the expedition.

 - A change of outward departure time or overall length of the travel arrangements by more than 12 hours.

 - A significant change to the itinerary, missing out one or more destinations entirely.